top of page

 Explain the two concepts of Energy and Exploration that root your art practice.

-Besides Energy, the other important concept that grounds my art practice is Exploration.
-Growing up, I was surrounded by lots of creativity, beautiful ocean and nature, art, and music.
+Besides Energy, the other concept that grounds my art practice is Exploration.
+Growing up, I was surrounded by lots of creativity and nature.
 The innovation and big-thinking from nearby Silicon Valley was also ever-present.
-As teenagers, of course, we wanted to see and experience everything and we had so much at our fingertips.
-I remember sitting on the edge of the high cliffs in San Francisco, watching hang-gliders swirl at eye level in the cove and feeling so overwhelmed with awe.
-We could hike in the hills and camp in beautiful mountains, wander among tide pools and sleep on the beach.
-We’d go into Chinatown, sneak into clubs, or go to college parties in Berkeley.
-We would ride motorcycles through the hills, go to reggae and renaissance festivals, to car races, and amazing concerts.
-That feeling of being free and uninhibited to just explore and be creative was so foundational; it shaped me and the spirit that underlies my art practice.
-As I continue to wander and explore in the world, I keep this type of energy close and hope that it's felt in the work.
+As teenagers, of course I wanted to see and experience everything and I had so much at my fingertips.
+I remember sitting on the edge of the ocean's high cliffs in San Francisco Bay, watching hang-gliders swirl in the winds at eye level.
+I remember feeling so overwhelmed at the beauty of it all.
+With friends, I would hike in the hills and camp in beautiful mountains, wander among tide pools and dance and sleep on the beach.
+We’d go into Chinatown, sneak into clubs, and go to the college parties in Berkeley.
+We'd ride motorcycles through the hills, go to reggae and renaissance festivals, go to car races, and amazing concerts.
+That wonderful feeling of being free and uninhibited to just explore and be creative was so foundational; it shaped me and underlies the spirit of my art practice today.
+As I continue to wander and explore in the world, I want to keep this type of energy close and hope that it's felt in the work.

 Today, my art practice as a loop of wandering, exploring, photographing, painting, writing, and experimenting.
-My focus in the work is much deeper than just the visual.
-Exploration is such an important part of fueling the work.
-Wherever I am, I’m paying attention and thinking a lot about how to communicate the energy I find through the work.
+Exploration is such an important part of fueling the work and wherever I am, I'm thinking about how to communicate the energy I find through the work.

 When did you start painting?

-In my late 20’s I bought some paints and was immediately hooked after I realized how challenging it was (funny I thought it would be easy).
-A few years later I taught myself photography which I use a lot in my practice today as well.
+In my late 20’s I bought some paints and was immediately hooked after I realized how challenging painting was (funny I thought it would be easy).
+A few years later I picked up photography which I use a lot in my practice today as well.
 In 2015 I founded Urban Theory Studios and started to exhibit.
 Then, In 2017 I was awarded a painting fellowship by the Virginia Museum of Fine Arts (VMFA).
-Afterwards, I learned that the painter Cy Twombly and photographer Sally Mann, both artists I admired, had also been awarded fellowships by the VMFA.
-The support of the VMFA and the opportunities to exhibit there have been instrumental in my motivation to keep moving forward.
+I learned that the painter Cy Twombly and photographer Sally Mann, both artists I admired, had also been awarded fellowships by the VMFA.
+The professionalism and support of the VMFA, combined with the opportunities to exhibit there have been instrumental in my motivation to keep moving forward.

 What is your work about and what inspires you?

-Through exploring, painting, photographing, and writing, I ask questions and weave narratives around energy, memories of place and time, wild dreams, and connection and possibility.
+Through exploring, painting, photographing, and writing, I'm interested in the concept of energy, memories of place and time, wild dreams, connection, and possibility.

-Whether working in the studio or wandering in new places, I draw from visual clues and textures, the dynamic environments of urban cities, music, nature, science, spirituality, and symbolism.
-Travel experiences are a huge influence and I often use the energy from these memories for the work.
+Whether I'm in the studio or wandering in new places, I draw from visual clues and textures around me, the dynamic environments of urban cities, music, nature, science, spirituality, and symbolism.
+Exploring through travel is a huge influence and I often use these experiences for the work.

-I'm endlessly curious, love to learn, and visually create and arrange ...that is what drives me.
+Really, I'm just endlessly curious, love to learn, and visually create and arrange ...FINDING ENERGY...this is what drives me.

 Some artist influences include Julie Mehretu, Cy Twombly, Beatriz Milhazes, Hilma af Klint, and Helen Frankenthaler.